AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 For the requests matching a `$permissions` rule, AdGuard strengthens response's permissions policy by adding an additional permission policy equal to the `$permissions` modifier contents. `$permissions` rules are applied independently from any other rule type. **Only document-level exceptions** can influence it (see the examples section), but no other basic rules.

-**Multiple rules matching a single request.**

-In case if multiple `$permissions` rules match a single request, AdGuard will apply each of them.

 **Syntax**

 `$permissions` value syntax is similar to the `Permissions-Policy` header [syntax](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy) with one exception: comma that separates several features **MUST** be escaped — see examples below.